CyprianStream/Polyglot-for-Cosmere/README.md

 It currently adds the following languages:

-Alethi
+ - Alethi

-Azish
+ - Azish

-Dawnchant
+ - Dawnchant(Must be added as custom expertise)

-Herdazian
+ - Herdazian

-Iriali
+ - Iriali

-Kharbranthian
+ - Kharbranthian

-Listener
+ - Listener

-Natan
+ - Natan

-Shin
+ - Shin

-Thaylen
+ - Thaylen

-Unkalaki
+ - Unkalaki

-Veden
+ - Veden

 ## Need help?
 Open an issue and I'll get to it when I can, unfortunately since this is a side project progress may be slow